 Truth: No such retroactive change was done.
 Updates to the program at the end of each testing cycle are a normal industry standard.

 As product features evolve over the course of time, it is quite normal to revise the scope and goals of such programs.
 We’ve accordingly updated the scope of our bug bounty programs after each testing cycle.
 There has been no retroactive rule-changing of any sort.
+Additional Resources

-The change log is displayed below and nowhere does the word retroactive appear.
-Our previous policy clearly included TestFlight and PlayBeta instructions: Hackerone change logs Hackerone change logs The change coincided with the launch of the cycle 3 of our testing.
+The change coincided with the launch of the cycle 3 of our testing.
 Such updates are normal as products evolve.
 Moreover the above change occurred 1 year after the WV incident so there was no connection between the two events.
-Active attempts to discredit our program were made, including threats to other researchers and H1 (HackerOne).
-Voatz believed that the program would be much more successful as an in-house effort, built on the standards of much larger tech companies like Apple and Google.

 False: Voatz is not transparent.